idrinth-thalui/core/dialogue/idrinthFollowerDialogueGiftsIdle.md

 ## Alto Wine

-- Thank you for the vine, I'll enjoy it.
+- Thank you for the wine, I'll enjoy it.
 - It's weird that you would part with a good vintage like this!
 - Are you certain you want to part with wine?